s3m3dov/flask-employee-api/README.md

 - `Marshmallow`: a Python library for serializing and deserializing data, which is used for validating input and output data in the API
 - `Flask-SQLAlchemy`: an extension for Flask that adds support for SQLAlchemy, a SQL toolkit and ORM, which is used for communicating with the SQLite database
 - `SQLAlchemy-Utils`: a library that provides various utility functions for working with SQLAlchemy
+- `Flask-Migrate`: an extension for Flask that handles SQLAlchemy database migrations
+- `Flask-Testing`: an extension for Flask that provides utilities for testing the API
 - `pandas`: a library for data manipulation and analysis, used for loading and preprocessing data for the salary prediction model.
 - `scikit-learn`: a popular machine learning library for Python, used for building and training the salary prediction model
+- `Faker`: a library for generating fake data, used for populating the SQLite database with random employee data
+- `pytest`: a framework for testing Python code
 - `colorlog`: a library that provides colored logs
-- `Faker`: a library for generating fake data, used for populating the SQLite database with random employee data
-- `Flask-Migrate`: an extension for Flask that handles SQLAlchemy database migrations
-- `Flask-Testing`: an extension for Flask that provides utilities for testing the API